 - You want to rank higher in organic search for relevant search terms; in that case, you must have a proper content marketing plan with an editorial calendar.

 - You want to provide better customer services; you may have an FAQ section, but using your company blog for improving customer service is a great way, i.e. you can publish detailed guides for seasonal promotions.

 Blogging is not a suitable option if:

 - Your businesses require not to be open with information.

-- You do not have time to maintain your business blog (though outsourcing can help, but you need to benchmark at least).
+- You do not have time to maintain your business blog (although outsourcing can help, you need to benchmark at least).

 - Your business lacks the required expertise.

 - You do not want to experiment new things.

 So, it all depends on your specific short- and long-term and available resources.
 But one thing you must make sure before investing into content marketing via blogs and that is ROI.